astersand/XYZBankChallenge/README.md

  - Creating bank account for new customer
  - Search new customer in the database
  - Delete the customer from the database
+ - Login as customer
+ - Check the number of available customers
+ - Deposit money on account
+ - Withdraw money from account
+ - Check transaction history

 The test run should generate the HTML report if you run it via npx cypress run.
 The report and screenshots should be stored in cypress\reports folder.